 This course covers chemical and physical aspects of soft materials such as gels, polymers, lipids, surfactants and colloids; physical chemistry of soft materials; phase transformations and self-assembly; the role of intermolecular and surface forces in determining morphology and hierarchy.
 Membranes, catalysis, drug delivery, flexible and stretchable materials and devices.

-Fundamental concepts relevant to functional ceramics will be reviewed, including defect chemistry and reactions, Brouwer diagrams, Ellingham diagrams, Heckman diagrams, ionic and electronic transport, and tensor notation.
-The physics, materials, and applications for the following classes of functional ceramics will be covered: linear dielectrics, ferroelectrics and multiferroics, piezoelectrics, pyroelectrics, electrooptics, thermoelectrics, and semiconducting oxides.
-Selected technological applications will be reviewed including varistors, sensors, MEMs, capacitors, memories, transistors, night vision systems, positive temperature coefficient resistors, and electro-optic devices.
+Fundamental concepts relevant to functional oxides will be reviewed, including common structures, defect chemistry and reactions, Brouwer diagrams, Ellingham diagrams, Heckman diagrams, ionic and electronic transport and tensor notation.
+The physics, materials, and applications for the following classes of functional oxides will be covered: linear dielectrics, ferroelectrics, multiferroics, piezoelectric, pyroelectrics, electro optics, thermoelectrics and semiconducting oxides.
+Selected technological applications will be reviewed including sensing, actuation, energy harvesting, and oxide electronics.

 MSE 314 - Ab-Initio Computational Methods (3-0-3)

 Prerequisite: MSE 227

 Introduction into the theory and application of materials modeling techniques.
 Comparison of analytical and numerical methods.
 Introduction into basic numerical algorithms.
 Fundamentals of density functional theory.
 Band structure approaches for crystalline solids.
 Introduction into commercial and freeware computer packages.
 Advanced applications of ab-initio computational techniques.